Frequently Asked Questions

 13) Are the Outdoor Gardens open?

-We have a limited number of wheelchairs available for free use on site.
-Please call or email the Visitor Services team, preferably at least 24 hours before your reservation, at firstname.lastname@example.org or 773-638-1766 to reserve a wheelchair for your visit.
-They are checked out with a photo ID on a first come, first served basis.
-Wheelchairs will be thoroughly wiped down between visitors.
+We have two wheelchairs available for use at no charge.
+Please call or email the Visitor Services team, preferably at least 24 hours before your reservation, at email@example.com or 773-638-1766 to reserve a wheelchair for your visit.
+Please have a state issued driver’s license or ID for deposit upon arrival.

 Yes.
 Hand-sanitizing stations will be provided throughout the lobby and gardens.
 All staff are trained in COVID-19 safety practices and using appropriate PPE.

 The Gift Shop is temporarily closed.
-Check out our new online Gift Shop with contact-free pickups by appointment only.
+Check out our new online Gift Shop with contact-free pickups.

-Yes, rentals will resume in a reduced capacity within city and state guidelines.
-Please contact Joan Colon, Special Events Manager with the Chicago Park District, at 312-746-5250 or email@example.com.
+Yes, rentals have resumed within city and state guidelines.
+Please contact Joan Colon, Special Events Manager with the Chicago Park District, at 312-746-5250 or firstname.lastname@example.org.
 Click here to learn more.